JuliaRobotics/Caesar.jl/docs/src/principles/bayestreePrinciples.md

 * Turquoise -- blocking for on parent for downsolve msgs,
 * Light blue -- completed downsolve,
 * Blue -- fully marginalized clique that will not be updated during upsolve (maybe downsolved),
-* Orange -- recycled clique upsolve solution from previous tree passed into solveTree!
+* Orange -- recycled clique upsolve solution from previous tree passed into `solveTree!`,
+* Gold -- Upward Lock,
+* Tan1 -- Downward Lock.